IsraelShowell/Prioritask-Task-Management/README.md

 - Updated the task completion, filtering, sorting and searching functions <br>
 - Enabled task pages, so that only 3 tasks show at one time <br>

+# Version History:
+# V-0.70: (11-4-24)
+# Contributors: Israel Showell
+- Updated the task completion, filtering, and sorting functions to include more options <br>
+- Rearranged and added to UI elements to provide a clearer idea of how to use the application  <br>
+- Updated the sign up page to request less user information <br>
+- Updated the importance and urgency functionalities, and implemented a task ranking system <br>

-# Current Features as of V-0.60:
+# Current Features as of V-0.70:
-- Version 0.60 is an internal development version, the official release version will be 1.00!
+- Version 0.70 is an internal development version, the official release version will be 1.00!

 # Future Features to Implement:
 - Task managemnt functions such as adding, editing, deleting, etc - Done!